colorfulclover/cc-hems-data-collector/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit/)

 `hems-data-collector` is a Python tool for collecting power consumption data from smart meters via the B-route and transmitting it to various destinations.
-It is designed to run stably as a background service on Linux systems like Raspberry Pi.
+It is designed to run stably as a background service on Linux systems.

 ## Key Features